mongodb/genny/README.md

 probability it will go to the query node, and run a find operation against the database.
 In either case, the workload then goes back to the sleep node and repeats.
-By the structure of the workload it will run forever.
-The runLengthMs field under main sets a maximum execution time of 10s for the workload.
+By the structure of the workload it will run forever, however, the runLengthMs field under main sets a maximum execution time of 10s for the workload.

+The [console output](examples/sample1.output.txt) shows the the workload proceeding from node to node in its execution, and then includes some summary statistics at the end.
+The tool keeps track of latency and count statistics for every node in the workload, and for the workload overall.
+The [results.json](examples/samples.results.json) file saves this data in a structured json document, matching the structure of the workload.

 There is also a [tutorial](Tutorial.md) and collection of [examples](examples).